snap-one/docs-driverworks-xml/source/includes/30_actions/_50-paramdefault.md

 [`<param>`][1]

-The parameter default element contains the ……………………
+The parameter default element provides the ability to define a default value for parameter.
+This value will be displayed by default to integrators configuring the driver.

 ### Example